philipptrenz/Text-Visualisation-in-Practice/07_knowledge_graphs/README.md

 ## Result

-After mining the new dataset, normalizing the Wikipedia articles and setting up the processing pipeline, which took quite long due to several software and compatibility issues, the CoreNLP processing ring for the MP Stephen Kinnock:esults exemplary in the follow
+After mining the new data set, normalizing the Wikipedia articles and setting up the processing pipeline, which took quite long due to several software and compatibility issues, the articles could be processed.

+In the following the retrieved triples for the article about the MP Stephen Kinnock are shown:

 ```
 Stephen Kinnock: